olso2066/olso2066/README.md

 ## Hi there 🌱

+I'm an evolutionary biologist at Augustana University in South Dakota.
+I research and teach at the intersection of genetics, evolution, and bioinformatics

 <!--
 **olso2066/olso2066** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.